 Of all the religious festivals, the Epiphany is undoubtedly the one in which the gap between the high culture of the theologians and the low culture of the people is most evident.
 For the people, January 6 is the feast of the Befana.
 And, as absurd as it may seem, this thing of the Befana has an avalanche of symbolisms and references to ancestral cults.
-So complex and branched that all the Epiphany’s Christian theology, in comparison, seems rubbish.
-Some countries celebrate Christmas Day on the Epiphany Feast.
+So complex and branched that all of Epiphany’s Christian theology seems rubbish, some countries celebrate Christmas Day on the Epiphany Feast.

 Epiphany is the Christian feast that simultaneously celebrates the coming of the Magi and the baptism of Jesus, hence the manifestation of Christ as the true incarnation of the son of God.
 The name derives from Greek and means its expression.
 As we all know, only books and priests use this name.
 The Western Church celebrates the adoration of the Magi, while the Eastern Church celebrates the Baptism of Jesus.
 Both events represent the manifestation of Christ.

 The origins of Christmas are so confused, ancient, and branched.
 We can trace the roots of this festival back to the very beginnings of the reign of ancient Rome, but they are even older.
-What today are customs and stories that we tell to children were once religious beliefs and sacred rituals, which have been transformed over the millennia.
+Today’s customs and stories that we tell children were once religious beliefs and sacred rituals, which have been transformed over the millennia.